Table of contents

 The First Step

-Step #1 in getting the best translation for your marketing materials is to make sure that the original copy is the best it can be.
-The writing must be concise, clear, written in proper English and finalized before it goes to your professional language services company.
+Step #1 in getting the best translation for your marketing materials is to ensure that the original copy is the best it can be.
+The writing must be concise, clear, written in proper English, and finalized before it goes to your professional language services company.

-• Use Precise Language: The best translations result from copy that is written in the most clear and concise way.
+- Use Precise Language: The best translations result from copy that is clear and concise.
 Write in proper English and avoid ambiguity in the wording and meaning of your message.
-Messages that have double meanings may work well in US English, but they generally don't translate well or resonate with other cultures.
-It's best to keep the message, and the copy, on point and precise.
+While messages with double meanings may work well in US English, they generally don't translate well or resonate with other cultures.
+It's best to keep the message and the copy on point and precise.

-• Don't Use Humor, Slang, Idioms and Double Meanings: What one group finds humorous or pithy often falls flat with other cultures.
-It's best to keep humor, puns, idioms and slang out of your slogans and advertising.
-Even when marketing in a single country, slangs and humor often won't translate to different areas.
+- Don't Use Humor, Slang, Idioms and Double Meanings: What one group finds humorous or pithy often falls flat with other cultures.
+It's best to keep humor, puns, idioms, and slang out of your slogans and advertising.
+Even when marketing in a single country, slang and humor often won't translate to different areas.
 Think about the slang use for the word "wicked".
 Where we are located, in New England, "wicked" is a term used to mean "very" or "awesome".
-But in other parts of the U.S. "wicked" just means "bad" or "evil".
+But in other parts of the U.S., "wicked" means "bad" or "evil."

-• Leave Room: Translation is not a one-for-one swap of words.
-Often a translation will end up being 20-30% longer than the original copy.
-If you need that copy to fit on a product package, or a brochure, you need to account for this expansion when you write the English version to avoid layout issues.
+- Leave Room: Translation is not a one-for-one swap of words.
+Often, a translation is 20-30% longer than the original copy.
+If you need that copy to fit on a product package or a brochure, you need to account for this expansion when you write the English version to avoid layout issues.

-• Be Consistent: Using copy that is repeated on all your marketing materials will not only provide a consistent message, but it will help save costs when translating to other languages.
-Copy that is repeated can be translated once, then reused to save time and money in the translation process.
+- Be Consistent: Repeated copy on all your marketing materials will not only provide a consistent message but also help you save costs when translating to other languages.
+Repeated copy can be translated once and then reused to save time and money in the translation process.

-• Finalize First: Make sure the copy that is submitted to your translation provider is the final copy.
-Making edits once the translator is working on the material can result in delays or errors, and it complicates the project management by making the versions more difficult to track.
-Avoid this by always waiting till the copy is finalized before sending it for translation.
+- Finalize First: Make sure the copy submitted to your translation provider is the final copy.
+Editing once the translator is working on the material can result in delays or errors, and it complicates project management by making the versions more difficult to track.
+Avoid this by always waiting until the copy is finalized before sending it for translation.

 Culturally Appropriate Marketing Translation